Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 ![Database schema](/Files/Documents/FINAL_PORTFOLIO/Final_database_UML.png)

 Database for Final Release realizes the context and provides flexibility for extension.
 Database schema can be divided into two parts: first represents the coursework, second represents marks for students.

-Let's describe elements of the first part:
+**STORING COURSEWORKS**
 [All classes have id of type Long]
 1. Coursework - this class only stores name, as the rest of information is stored in later classes
 1. Category - stores name, obligatory reference to Coursework it represents and weight for this category.
 To calculate the final mark, marks from all categories are multiplied with that weight and then summed